salman-abedin/devour/README.md

-# Devour: Window Manager agnostic swallowing feature for X11
+# Devour: X11 Window Swallower

 Devour hides your current window before launching an external program and unhides it after quitting.
 Devour was inspired by